felias-fogg/dw-link/docs/manual.md

 Second, you need to download the dw-link firmware somewhere, where the IDE is able to find the Arduino sketch.
 If you use PlatformIO, note that the repository is already prepared to be opened as a PlatformIO project, i.e., it contains a `platformio.ini` file.
 Either download the dw-link repository or download a release.

-Third, you have to connect your future hardware debugger, i.e., the ATmega328 board, to your computer, select the right board in the Arduino IDE and upload the `dw-link.ino` sketch to the board.
+Third, you have to connect your future hardware debugger, i.e., the ATmega328 board, to your computer, select the right board in the Arduino IDE, and upload the `dw-link.ino` sketch to the board.
 Similarly, in PlatformIO, you have to choose the right board and choose the `Upload` menu entry.

 Usually, it should not be necessary to change a compile-time constant in dw-link.
 I will nevertheless document all these constants here.
 If you want to change one of them, you can do that when using `arduino-cli` by using the `--build-property` option or by changing the value in the source code.